BoltzExchange/boltz-client/docs/boltz-pro.md

 Boltz Client is the recommended way to programmatically interact with Boltz Pro to check for fee discounts, identify earn opportunities, and trigger swaps.

-To configure Boltz Client to use the Boltz Pro API, simply start the daemon with the `--pro` startup flag.
+To configure Boltz Client to use the Boltz Pro API, simply start the daemon with the `--pro` startup flag or set the `pro` [configuration option](configuration.md).
 Since Boltz Pro discounts and earn opportunities are primarily available for Chain -> Lightning swaps, this guide will focus on that setup.

-Boltz Client exposes a powerful [gRPC API](grpc.md), which you can integrate into your own applications or use via `boltzcli`.&#x20;
+Boltz Client exposes a powerful [gRPC API](grpc.md), which you can integrate into your own applications.
+For scripted usage of `boltzcli`, use the `--json` flag.

 The current fee rates can be retrieved using the [`GetPairs`](grpc.md#getpairs) endpoint or with the `boltzcli getpairs` command.

-Here is an example for querying the current service fee for a Bitcoin -> Lightning swap using a `boltzcli` and `jq` for processing the JSON:
+Here is an example for querying the current service fee for a Bitcoin -> Lightning swap using `boltzcli` and `jq` for processing the JSON output:

 ```bash
 boltzcli getpairs --json | jq '.submarine[] | select(.pair.from == "BTC") | .fees.percentage'